Karrimor: Pre-receivership achievements and recognition

-For many years during the second half of the 20th century, Karrimor was a world-status innovator and brand in its field of outdoor equipment.
-Its range covered backpacks, clothing, hiking boots, and other camping, clothing and mountaineering equipment for outdoors activities.
 At the time of its 2004 receivership, OutdoorsMagic.com website described Karrimor as having a "tremendous tradition", a history that included "legendary" products, and a "very strong brand name", Past owner Industrialinvest concurred, stating that the company had an "international reputation for outstanding [products]", and in a 1996 review of top British manufacturers, The Independent described Karrimor as "a leader in its... field", albeit one that it felt had (like other businesses) "failed to invest and expand".

 The awards continued well into the 1990s.
-In 1991 Parsons and Karrimor received the Outdoor Writers and Photographers Guild "Golden Boot" award for "outstanding contribution to the outdoors", and in 1993 the company was one of 15 winners in the "Best UK factory" awards, with Management Today describing Karrimor as a "world-renowned manufacturer" that had responded to the 1980s recession by investing heavily in automated production, U.S.-based stockflow processes, and production flexibility.
+In 1991, Parsons and Karrimor received the Outdoor Writers and Photographers Guild "Golden Boot" award for "outstanding contribution to the outdoors", and in 1993 the company was one of 15 winners in the "Best UK factory" awards, with Management Today describing Karrimor as a "world-renowned manufacturer" that had responded to the 1980s recession by investing heavily in automated production, U.S.-based stockflow processes, and production flexibility.

 In 1999, Cullinan's acquisition documents stated of Karrimor that it was:

 "[O]ne of the leading European designers and distributors of technical rucksacks, outdoor clothing, footwear and related accessories.
 In its 52-year history, Karrimor has built its reputation for excellence on the back of innovative and ground breaking product development.
 Much of the research that went into this development was carried out on headline making expeditions.
 These include a host of Everest ascents, exploration of the world's deepest caves and lost wildernesses and, most recently, the "grand slam" trek to the north pole, south pole and the highest peak on each of five continents.
 Rucksack sales currently account for almost 30% of Karrimor's business and, thanks to their technological "halo", the company has been able to extend the brand into other categories of outdoor living such as tents, sleeping bags and technical outerwear.
 The clothing range extends from thermal base layers, fleece mid-layers and waterproof breathable outerwear to footwear and accessories ...
 Karrimor is one of the few outdoor brands that carries a full product line ... [and] enjoys international brand recognition among the outdoor enthusiasts and ... the most extensive retail distribution of any European outdoor company.
 Its products are sold in over 450 shops in the UK and exported to 22 countries."